COGS18/Projects/overview.md

 ##### Course Code

 You are welcome and even expected to take code from the course, in particular code from the assignments.
+This does not need to be cited, but it also will not count as original/unique code you've written.
+Note that superficial code changes (i.e. simply changing variable/function names) doe NOT count as making code unique/original.

 ##### Code co-developed with other student(s)